xemul/cylang/README.md

 into true value passes control to the respective block token, then the whole ?? evaluation stops.

-Loops are `~(` and `~?`.
+Loops are `~(` and `~+`.
 The former one evaluates a list and a command block then passes control to the block for each element from the list.
 To access the element into the block use the cursor.
-The latter one grabs boolean token and a evaluates a command block one.
-The block is then executed while the evaluation of the boolean one results in true.
+The latter one grabs next token and a evaluates a command block one.
+The block is then executed while the evaluation of the 1st token given not-empty value.

 ### Printing